In addition to the campus core, the following requirements must be met:

 - Courses used to satisfy Business School graduation requirements may not be taken on a pass/fail basis.
-(COMM 2050, ECON2012, ECON 2022, ENGL 3170, and MGMT/ISMG 4900.
+(COMM 2050, ECON2012, ECON 2022, ENGL 3170, and MGMT/ISMG 4900, MGMT 4120, and MGMT 4825.
 Exception: an internship must be taken on a pass/fail basis.)
 ECON2012 may be taken as pass/fail to satisfy the CU Denver core curriculum, however a letter grade is required in order for it to satisfy the Business School graduation requirements.

-To graduate, a student must maintain a minimum cumulative GPA of 2.0 for all courses attempted at the university acceptable toward the BS (business administration) degree as well as a 2.0 for all business courses.
-In addition a 2.0 is required for courses applying to the student’s major.
+To graduate, a student must maintain a minimum cumulative GPA of 2.0 for all university courses as well as a minimum college GPA of 2.0 for all business courses taken at CU Denver.
+All graded attempts are calculated in the cumulative and Business GPAs.

-All students receiving the BS degree in business must take at least 45 upper-division semester hours.
+All students receiving a BS degree in business must take at least 45 upper-division semester hours.

 At least 30 semester hours of business courses (including the business major courses) must be completed as a CU Denver student.
 The 30 hours for residence must include MGMT 4500.

 The Business School’s foreign language requirement or regional expertise requires that students demonstrate a minimum level of proficiency in one foreign language or culture.

 This requirement is met through the completion of one of the following: